 The second area of research has focused on informed consent and assent in pediatric medical settings.
 I recently received funding from NIH to examine the potential benefits of children?s involvement in decisions about medical research decisions.
 I am also a co-investigator on two other studies in this area.
 One is a prospective cohort study that is following children with life-threatening chronic conditions and their parents, examining the process of decision making and the impact of hopeful patterns of thought, positive and negative affect, and the child?s illness trajectory (PI: Chris Feudtner).
 The second is a sub-project of a U01 grant (PI: Krantz) to examine informed consent and assent and return of results in the context of genomic sequencing in pediatric settings (PI of sub-project: Bernhardt).

-- Assistant Professor of Anesthesiology and Critical Care at the Children's Hospital of Philadelphia (2007– present)
+- Assistant Professor of Anesthesiology and Critical Care at the Children's Hospital of Philadelphia (2007 – 2014)

 - PhD, Clinical Psychology, Case Western Reserve University (2005)

 - MA, Clinical Psychology, Case Western Reserve University (2002)

 - BA, Psychology and Biomedical Ethics, Brown University (1997)

 - Orioles A, Miller VA, Kersun L, Ferrara M, Morrison WE. ?To be a phenomenal doctor you have to be the whole package:?
 Physicians? interpersonal behaviors during difficult conversations in pediatrics..
 Journal of Palliative Medicine.
 Vol 16(8) .
 2013:929-933..